AUGISOLDE/Vacuum-Food-Keepbox/README.md

 # Vacuum-Food-Keepbox

-This product is a **modular vacuum food container system** designed to help extend the freshness of stored foods by reducing oxygen in the container, supporting better storage practice and reducing reliance on single-use wraps and bags.
+This product is a **modular vacuum food container system** that helps extend the freshness of stored foods by reducing oxygen inside the container, while reducing reliance on single-use wraps and bags.

-The system is built around a **replaceable, upgradable architecture**: the lid, seal path/gasket, one-way valve, and pump module are designed as modules that can be swapped, repaired, and redesigned.
-All key parts can be modified using the provided **editable CAD source files** (not just exports), making it easy to iterate and develop your own version.
+The design is **open-source and fully modular**: the lid, seal/gasket path, one-way valve, and pump module are all intended to be replaceable, repairable, and easy to redesign.
+We provide **editable CAD source files** (not just exports) so you can directly modify the design and build improved versions.

-To support replication and customization, we provide a clear **BOM with sourcing** so you can purchase off-the-shelf components directly and adapt the design around what you can access.
-The repository also includes **assembly instructions** and **user guidance** (operation, maintenance, and safety notes) to help you build and use the system correctly.
+To support replication and customization, the repository includes a **BOM with sourcing** so you can purchase off-the-shelf components and adapt the system to your own needs.
+We also provide **manuals** (assembly + user guide) to help you build, operate, and maintain the system safely.

-## What you’ll find in this repo
+## Repo contents
 - CAD (editable sources + exports)
-- BOM (parts + sourcing links)
+- BOM (parts + sourcing)
-- Docs (assembly guide, user guide, maintenance & safety)
+- Manuals (assembly guide, user guide, maintenance & safety)
-- Tests (raw data, plots, pass/fail checks)